 Perhaps the most important aspect of the Gregory Tech Drum Center is the fact that I personally instruct all students.
 I have over 30 years of experience teaching percussion, including 9 years instructing at the Juilliard School in New York City.

 Are you in a different city, or in a different state?
 Take lessons with me regardless of where you live!

 Please feel free to give me a call at 267.393.4458 if you have any questions about the Gregory Tech Drum Center.
 If you’d prefer to stop by for a tour of the facility, please let me know so we can schedule a meeting.

 As of January 6, 2017, my rate is $60 per hour lesson and $35 per half hour lesson.
 Private drum lessons are preferably scheduled weekly.
-These rates may have changed, so please call or email for current rates.
+These rates may have changed, so please Contact me for current rates.